 WIDOW JANE BOURBON WHISKEY

-Over the last decade the words “craft” and “artisanal” have been used to describe everything from chocolate to shoe laces to everything in between.
+Over the last decade the words “craft” and “artisanal” have been used to describe everything from chocolate to shoe laces.

 So, what is “craft”?
 Well, for Daniel Preston, founder of the Widow Jane Distillery, it is simple: Craft means using the best possible ingredients, employing innovative methods and cutting no corners all in the aim of crafting a superior product.
 In Daniel’s case, the superior product are his Widow Jane whiskeys and bourbons that have won countless awards and garnered a fanatical following among the high end spirit cognoscenti.

 As a young man taking sips of his grandfather’s Scotch as they played endless games of chess, Daniel Preston gained an appreciation for whiskey.
 As a former aerospace engineer trained in chemical engineering, Mr. Preston appreciated the science behind his favorite spirit.

 “Fermentation and distillation are basic chemical engineering, the transformation of molecules and compounds through science into something completely different,” he says, “The ‘art’ of making spirits is in the choosing of ingredients and the development of a palate.”

 Widow Jane Mine

 It follows that the most basic ingredient is water – and, as all the great whiskey distillers throughout the world — from Kentucky to Scotland — have long known: is that is takes sweet water from tough rock to make great whiskey.